 Here comes the best part.
-Now that you know how cross-functional teams are different from regular teams and why they are important, and what pitfalls you need to be aware of, let’s see what you should do to build such a team.
+Now that you know how Agile cross-functional teams are different from regular teams, why they are important, and what pitfalls you need to be aware of, let’s see what you should do to build such a team.

 At first, people often assume that cross-functional teams encourage diversity because they are made up of individuals from distinct functional areas.
 But that’s not all.
-A good cross-functional environment includes teams with individuals of different experience, age, gender, location, skills, seniority, and engagement.
+Truly Agile cross-functional environment includes teams with individuals of different experience, age, gender, location, skills, seniority, and engagement.

 Every organization has individuals who know more than usual about stuff like processes, procedures, products, and customers.
 These are the individuals that can inspire others and give helpful advice.
 Make sure that such individuals are involved in cross-functional teamwork or even cross-departmental collaboration.

 You and your cross-functional teams shouldn’t always rely on meetings for every action or decision.
 It’s time-consuming.
 Secondly, there are plenty of great team collaboration apps such as Kanbanize, ProofHub, Slack, Glip, Github, etc. Such solutions make it easy for everyone to communicate and check the progress status of tasks or projects from anywhere, at any time.

 Before we finish this article, here is some food for thought.
 In 2012 Google started a project called Aristotle to discover the secrets of effective teams.
 The researchers observed 180 teams from the whole company.
-Guess what is the #1 factor for high-performing teams?
+Guess what the #1 factor for high-performing teams is?
 Setting clear goals?
 Not exactly?

 “But Google’s data indicated that psychological safety, more than anything else, was critical to making a team work. “